opengeo-tech/GeoPicker/docs/config.md

 ## Datasets

-It is the configuration section that defines the `default dataset` and all other datasets available in the api, note that some of these may be aliases of the same resource named differently
+It is the configuration section that defines the `default dataset` and all other datasets available in the api.
+Note that some of these(ex. `altitude: elevation`,`ele: elevation`) may be aliases of the same resource has more names.

 ```yaml
 datapath: '/data'